zoxon/explosiv/README.md

 ## Contributing

 Feel free to add any features you might find useful.
 Just open an issue and we can go there.
 If you find a bug you can also open an issue but please make sure to include details like your system, node version, etc.

+### Benefits of using Explosiv over something like React

+- Very easy to learn
+- Super duper fast (mainly because of using ESBuild)
+- No need to `render` or `hydrate` on the client-side
+- No need to server large Javascript bundles on the client-side (React, React-DOM, webpack, unecessary polyfills)
+- Pages load fast and run very smoothly, aiming always for 100% Lighthouse scores

+### Improvements over Dhow

+- Use Explosiv without importing it everywhere, just write your code!
+- Allows use of `<>` (aka Fragment tags) everywhere
+- A more reactive API e.g: `({ children, ...props })` instead of `(props, ...children)`.
+- Allows using `className` instead of `class`